munificent/dep-interface-libraries/Proposal.md

 **To tell if two types A and B are compatible:**

  1. If A and B are named types:
+     1. If they are both `void`, succeed.
-     1. If they don't refer to the same declaration, fail.
+     2. If they don't refer to the same declaration, fail.
-     2. If their type argument lists are not compatible, fail.
+     3. If their type argument lists are not compatible, fail.
  2. If A and B are function types:
      1. If the return types are not compatible, fail.
      2. If the mandatory parameter lists are not compatible, fail.